 In that sense, the breaking of any old habit does not consist of unlearning it…

-But consists mainly of learning a new habit which replaces the old one.
+But it consists mainly of learning a new practice which replaces the old one.

 Sound silly?
 It’s not.

-Now that you understand the psychology of breaking any habit, and understand why you need a strong psychological foundation before you can use any tool to quit smoking successfully…
+Now that you understand the psychology of breaking any habit, and understand why you need a robust psychological foundation before you can use any tool to quit smoking successfully…

 We can move on to the tools and products you can use to replace the act of smoking.

 Method 1: Using Vaporizers / E-Cigarettes to Quit Smoking